The People Leitrim School of Art

 Ballinamore Studio Construction Programme

-The construction phase of the Ballinamore project has been delayed due to Covid 19 but will commence during 2021.
-It is hoped that our new Ballinamore studios will be up and running by mid 2022.
-We will keep the progression updated on the website.
+Great news.
+As at December 2021 the contractor is now on site and the construction phase of the Ballinamore Junction project has commenced.
+It is hoped that our new Ballinamore studios will be up and running by January 2023.
+We will keep the progression updated here.

 View our artist’s impressions and the Ballinamore site plans below:

 Art in Ireland

-Leitrim School of Art recognises and endorses local and national art initiatives.
+Leitrim School of Art recognises and supports local and national art initiatives.

 Creative Ireland Programme 2017-2022